secure-compilation/secure-compilation.github.io/index.markdown

 They are expected to work collaboratively and co-advise interns and PhD students.

-Inria PostDocs have a net monthly salary of €2122-2574, while Starting Researchers earn €2348-3344 each month.
+Inria PostDocs have a net monthly salary of €2122-2574, while Starting Researchers earn €2348-3344 each month, based on experience.

 ## Research Engineer Positions {#engineer}